In 2009, the Municipality of the District of Lunenburg underwent a scheduled review of the 2002/2003 Open Space Strategic Plan.

 In addition to new site recommendations, there was also a review of the Open Space Policies which guide the development, acquisition and overall priority of open space in the Municipality.

 These policies encourage continued community consultation with residents and property owners concerning present and future open space opportunities on municipal properties, and give value to areas of ecological significance.
 This includes supporting initiatives that encourage partnerships with stakeholders to open space ownership and management.

-Click here for Open Space Report October 2013 for the Municipality's Open Space Priorities
+- pdf Open Space Report October 2013 for the Municipality's Open Space Priorities (632 KB)

 Properly designed and managed open space is an invaluable asset and a cornerstone of a community's beauty, health, stability, and economy.
 Council recognizes that a comprehensive open space strategy is a prerequisite of a successful and sustainable community, not exclusively the option of an affluent one.
 It is for these reasons that Council has adopted this Open Space Strategic Plan.